Vindmn1234/NSF-funding-research-project-/README.md

     └── requirements.txt

 ## Link to Large Files "Ignored" in the Repo
-This is the link to the Google Drive where we store large files: .
+This is the link to the Google Drive where we store large files: https://drive.google.com/drive/u/0/folders/0AH5r0n8gE6Z2Uk9PVA?ths=true.

 To integrate them into the whole workflow, please place them in the requried position as outlined in gitignore file:

-    # unzipped NSF funding data
+    # zipped NSF funding data (REMEMBER to unzip the zipped file)
-    NSF_data
+    nsf_data

     # csv files of concatenated publication data and tokenized text for content analysis
     database/publication_info.csv